GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - Resources Section.
 This section uses Bootstrap's table class to provide a table of links of PDF downloads, and links to external websites relevant to piano lessons.

 - Enquiries Form.
-A Boostrap's form clas is used to create a simple enquiry form with a modal popup to say thank you once it has been submitted.
+A Boostrap's form class is used to create a simple enquiry form with a modal popup to say thank you once it has been submitted.
 The form is not yet functional, this will be rectified once I have learned how to do it.